jenkinsci/synopsys-detect-plugin/README.md

 # Overview
 Black Duck Detect Plugin for Jenkins.
-This plugin allows you to run hub-detect in your Jenkins build.
+This plugin allows you to run Detect in your Jenkins build.

 # Build
 Coming soon...